Frederick D. Payne

 Prior to joining DWD, Ms. Green spent twelve years in private practice at Riley Bennett Egloff llp focusing on transactional work and commercial litigation.
 Ms. Green was a candidate for vacancies on the Indiana Supreme Court in 2016 and again in 2017, when she was named as a semi-finalist.

 Born and raised in eastern Canada, Ms. Green received her B.A. in Psychology from Marshall University, and graduated cum laude from Indiana University Maurer School of Law.
-Ms. Green is a member of the Indiana State Bar Association, as well as the Indianapolis Bar Association, having been recognized as an Indianapolis Bar Foundation Distinguished Fellow.
-She currently serves as Chair of the IndyBar’s Professionalism Committee.
+Ms. Green is a member of the Indianapolis Bar Association, having been recognized as an Indianapolis Bar Foundation Distinguished Fellow.
+She currently serves on the IndyBar’s Professionalism Committee.
 Ms. Green is also active as a community volunteer.
 She and her husband live in Fishers with their three children.